homeymusic/mami.codi.R/README.md

 ##### Bonang ~ Partials: 4

-\[1\] “Bonang” For gamalan dyads with a harmonic bass pitch and bonang upper pitch, behavioral results and theoretical predictions mostly agree.
+For gamalan dyads with a harmonic bass pitch and bonang upper pitch, behavioral results and theoretical predictions mostly agree.
 MaMi.CoDi predicts a dissonance trough with minor polarity at P4 that is not in the behavioral results.
 MaMi.CoDi predicts P5 to have minor polarity and be relatively higher than the behavioral results.

 | temporal_variance | spatial_variance | smoothing_sigma |
 |:------------------|:-----------------|----------------:|